 OFX was a very traditional payment provider until 2015.
 Fixed fees were applied to any transfer lower than $3,000, and the minimum transfer was $750.

 In 2016, together with the rebranding from OzForex to OFX, they have really stepped up their game to stand in line with many other providers who offer lower minimum payment thresholds and a no-fee policy across the board.

-Seemingly, their rates are also up to par with other global leaders in this field, and thus, a client can expect that OFX would provide him with the cheapest quotes available on the market.
+Seemingly, their rates are also up to par with other global leading currency brokers in this field, and thus, a client can expect that OFX would provide them with one of the cheapest quotes available on the market.